Sage's Sanctum

 Quick Draw

-Anytime you succeed on an initiative roll, you can immediately make an impaired attack with any of your weapons.
-If you do, you are moved to the end of the initiative order.
+Anytime you succeed on an Initiative Roll, you can immediately make an Attack with a One-Handed Weapon.
+If you do, you are moved to the end of the Initiative order.

 High Noon

-Out of combat, you can challenge someone to a duel by spending a Style Point, they must make a Mind check to refuse.
-If they fail, they agree to the duel, and you can negotiate weapons and stakes.
-Most duels are to the death.
-Someone with followers may choose to send a representative to duel in their stead.
+Outside of combat, you can challenge someone to a Duel.
+They must make a Mind Check to refuse.
+If they fail, they agree to the Duel, but can still negotiate weapons and stakes.
+Most Duels are to the death.
+Someone with followers may choose to send a representative to Duel in their stead.

-In combat, you can challenge a creature to a duel by yelling at it as a free action.
-The creature must make a Mind check or attack you on its next turn.
-This ability cannot force an opponent to make major tactical errors.
+When you make an Initiative Roll, you can challenge a creature to a Duel by yelling at it as a Free Action.
+The creature must make a Mind Check or Attack you on its next turn.

 Duels

-While you can set any terms for a duel, the most common is pistols at high noon.
-In this sort of duel, the participants march ten paces away from each other, turn, and shoot.
-Faster Agility time wins, provided you don’t miss.
+While you can set any terms for a Duel, the most common is pistols at high noon.
+The participants march ten paces apart, turn, and shoot.
+Faster reaction time wins, provided you don’t miss.

-During this sort of duel, the participants roll a contested agility check to determine who shoots first.
-The winner then makes an agility check to see if they hit.
-If they hit, there is a 3 in 6 chance the loser is reduced to 0hp, and needs immediate medical care, and a 3 in 6 chance they are killed immediately.
+During this sort of Duel, the participants roll a contested Mind Check to determine who shoots first.
+The winner then makes an Agility Check to see if they hit.
+If they succeed, there is a 3 in 6 chance the loser is reduced to 0 Grit, and needs immediate medical care, and a 3 in 6 chance they are killed on the spot.

-Before rolling the contested agility check, Duel participants can choose to take a bonus of any size to their roll.
-If they do, a penalty of the same size is applied to their agility check to hit their opponent.
+Before rolling the contested Mind Check, Duel participants can choose to take a bonus of any size to their roll.
+If they do, a penalty of the same size is applied to their Agility Check to hit their opponent.

 Double tap